Gregory-Eales/perceptron-iris-classification/README.md

   <img src="https://github.com/Gregory-Eales/Perceptron-Iris-classification/blob/master/Images/Perceptron%20Diagram.png" width="500"/>
 </p>

 This is a diagram of the perceptron machine learning model for classifacation tasks.
 This shows the proccess of inputing the features x <sub>m</sub> where m is the number of features per data sample, and mulitplying them by their corresponding weights.
-The amalgamation of the two components is then summed and inputed into a stepwise function producing a classification.
-The classification is then fed back into model to check for errors and updating the weights accordingly.
+The amalgamation of the two components is then summed and inputed into a stepwise Activation function producing a classification.
+The classification is then outputed and the errors fed back into model to check for the purpose updating the weights accordingly.

 ## Data: